sollano/forestmangr/README.md

 ```

 Now, to fit Clutter’s model, we can use the `fit_clutter` function,
-indicating the DH, B, V, S and Plot variable
+indicating the DH, B, V, site and Plot variable
 names:

 ``` r